The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 Ash Cave Hiking Trail

-There is a good size parking lot located across the street from the trailhead.
+There is a good-sized parking lot located across the street from the trailhead.
 Restrooms and picnic tables are available.
 What makes this hike ideal for kids is that the trail leading to the cave is paved.
 Parents could even bring a stroller if they wanted.
-Pets are also welcome along the route so long as they are leashed.

-The Ash Cave Rim Trail is 1/2 mile long, includes some hazardous cliffs but is relatively easy.
+The Ash Cave Rim Trail is 1/2 mile long, includes some hazardous cliffs, but is relatively easy.

-Conkles Hollow State Nature Preserve – Gorge Trail
+Conkle’s Hollow State Nature Preserve – Gorge Trail

-Another great kid-friendly trail is the Conkles Hollow State Nature Preserve Gorge Trail.
+Another great kid-friendly trail is the Gorge Trail at Conkle’s Hollow State Nature Preserve.
 This majestic gorge is full of grottos, waterfalls, and cliffs.
 The Gorge Trail is a paved, handicap-accessible trail that takes guests through the heart of the gorge.
 Stop in to explore the grotto, enjoy a quiet moment by the stream while taking in the rocky formations.
-Rumor has it that there is a large sum of hidden money in the gorge from a small band of Native Americans who robbed settlers near the Ohio River.

 Conkles Hollow Nature Preserve offers an ample parking lot and restrooms.
 Keep in mind this trail is NOT pet-friendly.